 How to Feed: Papaya is a great food to introduce to your baby in puree form first, and then in the form of slices.

-When you’re looking for natural immune boosters foods, look no further than your box of spices!
+When you’re looking for natural immune boosters foods, look no further than your box of spices.
 Yes, haldi is actually very good for the immune system.
-It has an ingredient called circumin which protects your child against colds, flu, etc.
+It has an ingredient called curcumin which can protect your child against colds, flu, etc.

 How to Feed: Simply add a pinch of turmeric to your foods while cooking.
 You can also add a dash of turmeric to a glass of milk and serve it to your child to cure a cold.

-This protein-rich and delicious food is also one of the foods to build up immune system.
+This protein-rich and delicious food are also one of the foods to build up the immune system.
 Chicken is useful for alleviating symptoms of common cold and fever too.

 How to Feed: You can feed your child chicken in the form of curries, soups, sandwiches, or even in roasted form.
 Check out this easy chicken recipe shared by our mommy chef.

-How to Feed: Yoghurt can be served along with regular food or be whipped up into different yogurt recipes for kids such as smoothies, salads and shrikhand.
+How to Feed: Yoghurt can be served along with regular food or be whipped up into different yoghurt recipes for kids such as smoothies, salads and shrikhand.

 Eggs are a complete food and one of the few to contain vitamin D naturally.
 They are also an immune system booster for kids.
 However, some children are allergic to egg whites and a few to egg yolks so wait until your tot is at least a year old.

-How to Feed: You can hard-boil an egg and mash or chop up the yolk into small pieces.
-Feed it as is or mix it with his regular food.
-You can also try these ready-in-a-jiffy eggs.
+How to Feed: You can give hard-boiled egg and mash or chop up the yolk into small pieces.
+Feed it as is or mix it with your child’s regular food.

-Vitamins C and K are packed into broccoli, making it one of the top immunity boosting foods for toddlers.
+Packed with Vitamins C and K, broccoli is one of the best immunity boosting foods for toddlers.
 The right age to introduce this food is when your child is between 8-10 months as it has the potential to cause gas.

 How to Feed: If your child doesn’t seem to take too kindly to broccoli, you can make a creamy soup out of it, cook it with cheese or make a delicious broccoli sandwich.

-Iron-rich lentils can be added to the list of foods that boost your immune system.
-They are also very soothing foods to alleviate symptoms of cold and flu, in case your child is already suffering from an infection, you can include lentils in their diet.
+Iron-rich lentils can be added to the list of foods that strengthen the immune system.
+They can also help alleviate the symptoms of cold and flu.
+In case, a child is suffering from an infection, you can include lentils in their diet.

-How to Feed: Most toddlers will eat lentils without a fuss but if yours takes some convincing, add diced carrots, beetroot and corn.
-Soupy lentils mixed with a bit of tomatoes is another way to prepare it.
+How to Feed: Most toddlers will eat lentils without a fuss but if yours takes some convincing, add diced carrots, beetroot, and corn.
+Soupy lentils mixed with a bit of tomato is another way to prepare it.

-Pumpkin is an easy item to feed toddlers and given on its own or mashed with rice, most kids will readily eat it.
+Pumpkin is an easy item to feed toddlers and when given in the mashed form with rice, most kids readily eat it.
 It’s rich in vitamins A, C, E as well as calcium, potassium and folate.

 How to Feed: Why not make a pumpkin soup with paprika?
 Yum!

-When you’re trying to figure out how to build a strong immune system in toddlers, there are a few more things you need to remember as a parent.
-Other than incorporating the above foods in your child’s diet, also keep these immunity-boosting tips in mind.
-This will prevent your child from falling ill:
+When you’re trying to figure out how to build a strong immune system in toddlers, there are certain things that you should remember other than just incorporating the above foods in your child’s diet.
+Keep these tips in mind to boost your child’s immune strength.

 - Ensure your child gets adequate sleep.
 Check this sleep chart for kids to find out if your child is getting the required amount of sleep.
-It is during sleep that the body rejuvenates and builds stronger immunity
+It is during sleep that the body rejuvenates and builds a stronger immunity.

-- Help your child remain stress-free by maintaining a calm environment at home and giving him plenty of physical exercise.
-Stress, when unchecked, can weaken immunity
+- Help your child remain stress-free by maintaining a calm environment at home and giving him plenty of physical exercises.
+Stress, when unchecked, can weaken the immunity.

-- If your child keeps falling ill despite making these dietary and lifestyle changes, discuss this with the doctor.
-He will be able to recommend the best immune booster supplements for kids, if required
+- If your child keeps falling ill despite making these dietary and lifestyle changes, speak to your child’s doctor.
+He will be able to recommend the best immunity booster supplements for kids, if need be.